Image

 Job Creation Requirement

-All EB-5 investments must result in the creation of at least 10 full-time jobs for qualifying U.S. workers.
+All EB-5 investments must create at least 10 full-time jobs for qualifying U.S. workers.

-• In regional center investments, investors may take a more passive role, and job creation may include direct, indirect, and induced employment based on economic modeling.
+• Regional center EB-5: Investors may take a more passive role, and qualifying jobs may include direct, indirect, and induced employment, supported by approved economic models.

 Regional Center Program